metaseed/pwsh/Cmdlet/lf/doc/lf.dev.md

+glob: ? * [] [^]:  '*' matches any sequence, '?' matches any character, and '[...]' or '[^...] matches character sets or ranges.
+if a pattern starts with '!', then its matches are excluded from hidden files.

+* $env:f : file/folder at cursor
+* $env:fx : files/folders selected or file/folder at cursor if no selection
+> note: $f is current hightlighed file, $fs is selected files, $fx is $fs if select many else it is $f
+> the separator in $fx is configured in 'filesep' option

+shell          (modal)   (default '$') shell-pipe     (modal)   (default '%') shell-wait     (modal)   (default '!')  ! to wait after the command executed, and press any key to return to lf shell-async    (modal)   (default '&')

+> the key trigger can be upcase
+> i.e. map Q quit

 ## how to debug lfrc file changes
 F4 to open the lfrc file in vscode, then changing and saving, F5 to reload the lfrc config